 Under clause 306.
-(1) 7 of the Act, a pupil may be suspended if he or she the pupil engages in an activity that is an activity for which a principal may suspend a pupil under a policy of the board.
+(1) 7 of the Act, a pupil may be suspended if the pupil in an activity that is an activity for which a principal may suspend a pupil under a policy of the board.

 Under Board policy, activities for which a principal may suspend a pupil include: